TryGhost/Ghost/PRIVACY.md

 Ghost uses a number of third party services for specific functionality within Ghost.

 ### JSDELIVR

-To easily load member functionality for membership features, Ghost leverages [JSDELIVR](https://www.jsdelivr.com/) to provide a CDN for drop-in scripts.
+To easily load functionality for membership features & search, Ghost leverages [JSDELIVR](https://www.jsdelivr.com/) to provide a CDN for drop-in scripts.

 ### Gravatar